 1. It’ll open your eyes.

 Adrenaline makes a person more alert, as it helps one think and quickly react in adverse situations.

 Adrenaline helps expand the air passages that are located in your lungs.

 It is believed that adrenaline boosts memory retention.
-A study conducted with rats and mice showed that the ones who were injected with adrenaline a day earlier were able to navigate a maze much better than those who have not been injected with it.
+A study conducted with rats and mice showed that the ones who were given adrenaline a day earlier were able to navigate a maze much better than those who have not.

 Adrenaline effects can last up to an hour.